Sparky015/AstralEngine/docs/Development Sequences/1) Ayla Engine Overview/SRS.md

 > is organized.
 Suggest a sequence for reading the document, beginning with the overview sections and proceeding through
 > the sections that are most pertinent to each reader type.

+This is just for my organization, so developer, user, tester... all of the above really.
+Its just me.

 ### 1.4 Product Scope
 > Provide a short description of the software being specified and its purpose, including relevant benefits, objectives,
 > and goals.
 Relate the software to corporate goals or business strategies.
 If a separate vision and scope document is
 > available, refer to it rather than duplicating its contents here.

+The scope of this SRS will include the game engine as a whole and the sub systems that will make the engine up from a technically abstracted.
+The goal of this project is to not only provide me an experience in which I can learn and research about all sorts of different technologies involved with making a game engine, but allow me to foster and develop my passions in the space to help find what path I want to take for my future.

 ### 1.5 References